 Guido tries to connect with Hebrew University professors visiting the United States, and he maintains contact with several HU friends and colleagues.
 In addition to the relationships and fond memories, how have his studies at the Hebrew University influenced him?
 “Question everything,” he stated.
 “HU teaches students to question everything in their academic careers and in their daily lives – creating leaders that excel in innovation and bring about positive change,” he said.
 “I bring that attitude to everything in life,” he shared, adding, “it is core to my decision to run for Congress.”

-A native of Palm Beach County, Guido is a Democratic candidate for the U.S. House of Representatives.
+A native of Palm Beach County, Guido was a Democratic candidate for the U.S. House of Representatives.
 Prior to his campaign, Guido worked in Congress as a National Security Advisor, and most recently as a Legislative Director, where he worked to advance U.S.-Israel cooperation, indigenous rights, veterans’ healthcare, and environmental protections.

 An officer in the U.S. Navy Reserve, Guido has studied Hebrew, Arabic, and Russian.
 Outside of work, he spends time with family and loves fishing, camping, martial arts, yoga, and cooking.